 We hope you find the FAQ useful.
 Please note however that this does not constitute legal advice nor is it intended to instruct your business on the necessary steps it should take to comply with your legal obligations.

-Yes, at Butterfly, we have a comprehensive privacy program in place.
+Yes, at Butterfly, we believe in privacy by design and have a privacy program in place.

 We cannot advise you on what privacy compliance looks like for you, but we can tell you about how our Services work and the security controls we have built in.
 We work hard to ensure that our Services employ industry leading security controls but, ultimately, it is up to you to assess whether your use of our Services is right for your business.
 At Butterfly, we aim to make that assessment easy for you by:

-If you have any further questions about Butterfly's data protection compliance, please email our DPO using the contact details above.
+If you have any further questions about Butterfly's data protection compliance, please email our DPO by reaching out to email@example.com .

 Yes – information security is of paramount importance to us at Butterfly.
 We expect all of our people to play a role in maintaining the security of information that our customers entrust us with.